Google Groups: Managing a Group

-In most cases, a group manager should not add a member to a group without the member's prior knowledge and consent, and should comply immediately with a request from a member to be removed from a group.
+In most cases, a group manager should not add a member to a group without the member's prior knowledge and consent and should comply immediately with a request from a member to be removed from a group.

-Faculty members or University departments may create and use groups which include students in a particular class, students in a particular major, staff in a particular department, etc. In cases such as these, members may be added without their prior knowledge or consent, and requests to be removed from the group by those students need not be honored by the group manager.
+Faculty members or University departments may create and use groups that include students in a particular class, students in a particular major, staff in a particular department, etc. In cases such as these, members may be added without their prior knowledge or consent, and requests to be removed from the group by those students need not be honored by the group manager.
 The membership of a Google Group for a class may not be viewed or shared with anyone outside the class.

 There is no limit to the number of internal users that can be added but only 10 external users can be added at a time.